 - Claude Cowork is your knowledge worker.
 You describe an outcome, step away, and come back to finished work.
 Best for complex tasks across files, spreadsheets, presentations, and research synthesis.

 - Claude Code is the most powerful of the three.
-It lives in your terminal, reads your entire codebase, writes code, runs tests, and manages git.
+It reads your codebase, writes code, runs tests, and manages git.
 If you want to excel in the AI era, this is the one to learn.

 These tools are improving fast.
-Anthropic's latest model release (Opus 4.7, April 2026) resolves 3x more production coding tasks than its predecessor, scores 70% on CursorBench, and shows a 14% lift on complex multi-step workflows.
+Anthropic's latest model (Opus 4.7, April 2026) resolves 3x more production tasks than its predecessor and shows a 14% lift on complex multi-step workflows.
 The gap between "AI assistant" and "AI worker" is closing every quarter.
-Picking the right product matters more than ever.

 Claude: Chat.
 Think.
 Draft.